USA and Canada

 Travellers to and from the USA are required to provide additional Secure Flight data as well as complete an ESTA electronic travel application.

 Recording Secure Flight Data (API)

-Since November 2009, passengers to the USA have been subject to a security check by the TSA (Transportation Security Administration).
+Passengers from and to the USA have been subject to a security check by the TSA (Transportation Security Administration).
 Airlines are obliged to send the required information to the TSA three days prior to departure for checking, and to verify the Security Administration's results.
 Condor will send the information, encrypted under the strictest security standards, to the American TSA.
 Your data will not be used further.

 All USA-bound flights operated by Condor flights are affected: when entering or leaving the USA, stopping over in the USA, and on some flights over the USA (flyover destinations: from/to Cancun, Havana, Varadero, Holguin, San Jose, Santa Clara and Toronto, Vancouver).
 It does not matter whether you booked your Condor flight via condor.com, through a physical travel agency, an online travel agency or as part of an all-inclusive arrangement with a tour operator.

 You will be asked for your Secure Flight data (title/gender, first name, surname, date of birth, Redress Number* if available) when you make your booking through condor.com and the data will be automatically be forwarded to the authorities in the USA.
 In this case, there is then no requirement for the data to be recorded separately in the API data form at condor.com.
 If you did not provide this information when you made your booking, please do so as quickly as possible, and ideally right after you book your flight.
 Please have your travel and identification documents ready for providing the data.

 Your data that is recorded for the "Secure Flight" programme is valid for your booked Condor flight, including all parts of the route operated by code sharing airline partners.
 When entering your data in the API data form, you are only required to state the primary Condor route.